 Despite the damage and the looting of the Idlib Museum, the storages still contained many artifacts, including a large number of cuneiform tablets.
 The museum seems to have lost the most valuable artifacts of golden jewelry, coins and statues, but there are still a lot of historically and artistically significant artifacts that need to be properly protected and preserved.
 After consulting with many specialists and interested parties, SIMAT, in collaboration with the team of the Idlib Antiquities Center, decided to implement a project to protect the remaining archaeological objects in the storages by rehabilitating them.
 The work on the Idlib Museum project began in April 2018 and it lasted until June 2019.
 The work is still underway to finalize the database of the museum’s artifacts that have been lost/stolen from the museum, which will be discussed below.

 The project aimed to restore the building of the museum and to rehabilitate its infrastructure, and to tightly secure the building of the museum, by enforcing its exterior walls, doors and other outlets leading to the museum.
 Second, it aimed to assess the condition of the artifacts and to identify the urgently needed conservation and restoration measures.
-Third, this project was designed to identify the existing museum collections and the missing artifacts, and to rehabilitate and secure the warehouses properly.
+Third, this project was designed to identify the existing museum collections and the missing artifacts, and to rehabilitate and secure the storages properly.
 Finally, this project aimed at preparing a list of the missing artifacts that will be distributed among the competent authorities in order to identify the missing object, track them, and hopefully, recover them in the future.

 Project implementation stages

 The work in the museum was divided into the following stages in order to deliver an organized and effective intervention that can actually mitigate the damage to the museum and its artifacts:

 - First: securing the museum building and introducing the necessary changes and equipment to the storages in order to start the salvage and documentation processes.